 Directions: Fill a large stock pot with pure water.
 Add all ingredients and simmer until vegetables are tender.
 Strain using a piece of cheesecloth (our hens love the leftover vegetable pulp).
 Store in glass jars in refrigerator for use in the short-term (2-3 days) or freeze for a longer storage solution.

-Please comment and share with us what kinds of healthful and healing foods you traditionally make this time of year?
+What kinds of healthful and healing foods you traditionally make this time of year?